-The Costa Brava region, with Girona as the pulsating main city (read our blog on Girona), is, and rightly so, the region in Catalonia that attracts most tourists.
-Despite the many tourists, we ensure you that our holiday homes in the region offer an authentic experience, even though some of our houses are located but a few kilometres from the most touristy areas.
+The Costa Brava region, with its capital Girona (read our blog on Girona), is and rightly so, the region in Catalonia that attracts most tourists.
+Despite the many tourists, we ensure you that our holiday homes in the region offer an authentic experience, due the fantastic and private locations that our houses have.

 The beaches on Costa Brava’s coast vary between long sandy touristy beaches and small ‘secret’ calas, which is a Catalan word for small beaches hidden between the rocks – visiting the calas makes you feel like you are in some sort of paradise!

 Between Girona and the coast in direction of Pals and L’Escala, you will find a lovely area with nice villages on every hilltop.
 We have named this area ‘Catalonia’s Toscana’.
 This area is also very attractive if you fancy going for a walk, cycling, or just finding a nice place to eat lunch.